kylankob/ecdoa-quests/README.md

 <strong>iii.
 Run the script and access something you CAN read from.
 Return it from the script.</strong>
 > <img src="c4-d2-4.png" alt="Script" />

+## Chapter 4, Day 3
+<strong>Why did we add a Collection to this contract?
+List the two main reasons.</strong>
+> Using collections allows users to store multiple NFTs in the same storage path, rather than having to create and manage unique paths for each NFT.
+The use of collections also helps in preventing an NFT at a specific storage location from inadvertently being overwritten.

+<strong>2.
+What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")?</strong>
+> Must declare a destroy function with the resource that will be called to destroy all nested resource in said resource when using the "destroy" keyword.

+<strong>3.
+Brainstorm some extra things we may want to add to this contract.
+Think about what might be problematic with this contract and how we could fix it.</strong>
+> Rather than allowing anyone to mint an NFT, perhaps restrict access to minting NFTs to a single designated "admin" account.
+Once th NFT is minted by the admin, it can be withdrawn and transferred to the user's account.

+> Rather than having to actually take an NFT out of its collection to read information about it, we can use references and capabilities to provide similar functionality.